LinkedIn's APB (Associate Product Builder) 2025 program opens 9/2. Here are 3 ways to start preparing today.

 How to start preparing today

-If you havenโt built something before, the simplest way is to use vibe coding tools.
-(Vibe coding is like using ChatGPT to make a website.
+Vibe coding is like telling ChatGPT to write code.
 You describe what you want using plain English, and keep chatting with the tool to refine the website.
-All without writing a single line of code.)
+All without writing a single line of code!)

 These questions inspired the personal project that I talked about in my Google APM, Meta RPM, and Microsoft PM interviews.